openbmc/docs/designs/phosphor-audit.md

 Step by step execution of call:
  * client's layer
-    1. checks if audit is enabled for such service
-    2. checks if audit event should be whitelisted or blacklisted at the audit service side for preventing spamming of unneeded events to audit service
+    1. Send data to the `phosphor-logging` service via the `phosphor-logging::event`
-    3. send the data to the audit service via D-Bus
+    2. `phosphor-logging` parses the consumer attribute, and if it is an audit log, notifies the audit service through D-Bus
  * server's layer
     1. accept D-Bus request
+    2. perform preprocessing operations
-    2. goes through list of actions for each services
+    3. goes through list of actions for each services

 How the checks will be processed at client's layer:
- 1. check the status of service and cache that value
- 2. check the list of possible actions which should be logged and cache them also
- 3. listen on 'propertiesChanged' event in case of changing list or status of service
+ 1. The client does not do any checks, and even the client does not know whether the log currently sent belongs to audit log or redfish log.

 ## Service configuration